9dots/devBots/lesson_3.md

 # If/else Conditionals

 ####Learning Goals
-Students learn to read and write conditionals.
+Students learn to read and write if/else conditionals.

 ####Explain
-Students will use if/else if conditionals in their code to program specific instructions.
+Students will use if/else conditionals in their code to program specific instructions.

 Begin by playing a game where students react to different situations based on instructions.
 For example: